pari23367/BYTME/README.md

 # 🍔 BYTME - Restaurant Management System

 BYTME is a restaurant management system that allows administrators to manage food menus, orders, and customer data efficiently.
-It features a user-friendly **GUI** built with Java Swing and provides functionalities for both **Admin** and **Customers**.
+It features a user-friendly **GUI** built with Java javafx and provides functionalities for both **Admin** and **Customers**.

 ## 📌 Features
 - **Admin Panel**